Skip to content

 getting-mugged-best-thing-sirimiri

-It was only after I had showered and was by myself did the reality of what I had been through sank in.
+It was only after I had showered and was alone that the reality of what I had been through sank in.
 I got the chills when it did.

-My answer was, my last moments would have been unhappy ones filled with regret.
-Another big realization was, we never know which would be our last moment or last day on earth.
+My answer was that my last moments would have been unhappy ones filled with regret.
+Another big realization was that we never know which moment or day on earth will be our last.
 The best moment is the one now.
-I had not used the gift of life fully or wisely and it was time I did.
+I had not used the gift of life fully or wisely, and it was time I did.

-If you learn from a mistake it is no longer a mistake, it becomes a lesson.
-Getting mugged was the lesson I needed and from that day onwards I started resetting the pieces of my life to give it a new shape.
+If you learn from a mistake, it is no longer a mistake; it becomes a lesson.
+Getting mugged was the lesson I needed, and from that day forward, I began reshaping the pieces of my life to give it a new direction.

 What did I do?
 Stay tuned to find out!